7 results for tag: Friendship

 As Friendships Grow Closer – Jeff Brown

 I have been reflecting on this Jeff Brown quote on friendships lately.
 We tend to focus our efforts towards relationships on our romantic/intimate partnerships and family.
 But what about friendships?
-What if we carried the same intention and effort with our main friendships, or, "friendship pods"?
-I am incredibly grateful for my core group of friends, and how impactful our love, support and collective commitment, is and has been in my life, especially during the height of the pandemic.
-I am inspired continuously by the willingness of us as individuals and as a group to walk towards challenges, not away.
-"As friendships ...
+What if we carried the same intention and effort with our main friendships, or "friendship pods"?
+I am incredibly grateful for my core group of friends and how impactful our love, support, and collective commitment are and have been in my life, especially during the height of the pandemic.
+I am inspired continuously by our willingness as individuals and as a group to walk towards challenges, not away.
+"As friendships grow closer, conflict be...

 Stop Trying To Fix Me – I Am Not Broken

 I am not broken.
 As often is the case when we try to "fix" somebody, we inadvertently tell them we think they are broken.
 Why would something need to be "fixed" if it is not broken?
 This poem by Jeff Foster is a beautiful Illustration of a person who has the strength and courage to say, "I am not broken!".
-I am not lost cat with a broken leg, a muffler or a hot water heater.
-I am a human being that deserves respect, care, affection and attention.
+I am not a lost cat with a broken leg, a muffler, or a hot water heater.
+I am a human being who deserves respect, care, affection, and attention.
 I am not broken.
 It is not your job to fix me, nor is it wanted or helpful.
 Love me instead....

 Acknowledging Pain Is Highest Form of Support